-Adilei Carvalho da Cunha, a ranger at REGUA in Brazil. releasing a sloth that had been rescued outside the reserve. encountered by two rangers on Fundación Jocotoco's Tapichalaca photograph was taken by Ramiro Mendoza and shows Cliserio Roa.
-Ranger Manuk works with FPWC in Armenia, he protects habitat for the endangered Caucasian Leopard and Bezoar Goat as of th WORLD LAND
+This Mountain Tapir was encountered by two rangers on Fundación Jocotoco's Tapichalaca photograph was taken by Ramiro Mendoza and shows Cliserio Roa.
+Adilei Carvalho da Cunha. a ranger at REGUA in Brazil, releasing a sloth that had been rescued outside the reserve.
+Reserve in Ecuador.
+The Ranger Manuk works with FPWC in Armenia. he protects habitat for the endangered Caucasian Leopard and Bezoar Goat. as of th RANGER PROGRAMME WORLD LAND All in a day's work: Luis Recalde.
+Head Ranger with Fundación EcoMinga in Ecuador frequently has to cross freezing cold rivers.
 Half a million acres saved Protection needed World Land Trust (WLT) works with overseas project partners all with the same ambition: to save as much threatened habitat as possible and protect it for the future.
 WLT has been raising funds to save threatened tropical forests and other habitats, acre by acre, since 1989.
-So far some 500,000 acres have been saved with the help of donations from WLT WORLD AND WLT currently works with partners in these countries supporters.
+So far some 500,000 acres have been saved with the help of donations from WLT WORLD LAND TRUST WLT currently works with partners in these countries supporters.
 The Trust's overseas project partners now have the task of protecting the land and all its wildlife.
 And not just these 500,000 acres.
 The WLT model has been so successful that governments of several countries have recognised the international support for their conservation challenges and have taken unprecedented steps to take action to save some of the last wilderness areas in their countries, giving responsibility to WLT's NGO partners to assist in the protection of the land.
 But safeguarding all this land puts a strain on these organisations and to address this urgent need WLT launched Keepers of the Wild to raise funds to get more rangers into the reserves to ensure their protection.
 How are the reserves protected?